Azure/Azure-Network-Security/Azure WAF/Playbook - WAF Sentinel Playbook Block IP - New/README.md

 This new playbook will now support Front Door Standard and Premium WAF policies along with the App Gateway WAF policies.

 ## Step-by-step documentation
-If you'd like more detailed step-by-step instructions on how to deploy this playbook, visit our Tech Community blog post https://aka.ms/wafsentinelintegration-techcommunity and check out the _Respond to Incidents with Playbooks_ section.
+If you'd like more detailed step-by-step instructions on how to deploy this playbook, visit our Tech Community blog post https://techcommunity.microsoft.com/t5/azure-network-security-blog/automated-detection-and-response-for-azure-waf-with-sentinel/ba-p/3692525 and check out the Playbook deployment section.

 ## Contributing